Macaws are one of the largest parrot species in the world.

-In order of biggest first to smallest, here’s more information about the length and weight of each macaw species:
+From biggest to smallest, here’s the length and weight of each macaw:

-As described by the Manual of Exotic Pet Practice, the hyacinth macaw is the largest of the macaw species, making it both the world’s biggest macaw and the biggest blue macaw.
+As described by the Manual of Exotic Pet Practice, the hyacinth macaw is the largest in the macaw species, making it the world’s biggest macaw (and the biggest blue macaw.)

-The average hyacinth macaw measures 40 inches from the top of the head to the tip of the tail.
-It also has a wingspan of 48 inches and weighs between 1.2 to 1.7 kg, making it one of the heaviest parrots and the biggest.
+The average hyacinth macaw measures 40 inches from the top of its head to the tip of the tail.
+It also has a wingspan of 48 inches and weighs 1.2 to 1.7 kg, making it one of the heaviest parrots and the biggest.

 A large proportion of its height comes from its massive tail, which is long and pointed.
-The tail feathers alone reach between 19 to 24 inches in length.
+The tail feathers alone reach between 19 to 24 inches.

-As the biggest type of macaw, hyacinth macaws are rarely seen in captivity.
-Most standard cages are too small to house the bird comfortably.
+As the biggest type of macaw, hyacinth macaws are rarely seen in captivity, as most standard cages are too small to house them comfortably.

 Similarly, the average house doesn’t offer enough room for hyacinth macaws to exercise and stretch their wings.
-They also live for up to 60 years, so they’re a long-term commitment.
+They also live for up to 60 years, making them a long-term commitment.

-Due to deforestation, hyacinth macaws are a threatened species, with their numbers rapidly dwindling.
+Due to deforestation, hyacinth macaws are a threatened species, with their numbers dwindling.

-Like the hyacinth macaw, red-and-green macaws don’t make great pets unless you’re able to dedicate time to looking after the equivalent of a young child.
+Like the hyacinth macaw, red-and-green macaws don’t make good pets unless you can dedicate sufficient time to looking after the equivalent of a young child.

-Similarly, their large beaks are very powerful and can easily destroy household items, as well as hurting your hands and fingers.
-That being said, red-and-green macaws are known as a “gentle giant” in the avian world for their sweet and loving nature.
+Similarly, their powerful beaks can destroy household items and hurt your hands and fingers.
+That said, red-and-green macaws are known as “gentle giants” due to their sweet and loving nature.

 Great Green Macaw

-Also known as the Buffon’s macaw and the great military macaw, the great green macaw is the world’s third-biggest macaw species.
-They reach between 33.5 to 35.5 inches in length and boast an expansive wingspan of 44 to 50 inches.
+Also known as the Buffon’s macaw or the great military macaw, the great green macaw is the world’s third-biggest macaw species.
+They reach 33.5 to 35.5 inches with a wingspan of 44 to 50 inches.

-They’re also the second heaviest macaw after the hyacinth macaw, weighing around 1.3 kg on average, making them a huge parrot.
+They’re also the second heaviest macaw after the hyacinth macaw, weighing around 1.3 kg.

-Even though great green macaws are large, they make surprisingly affectionate and docile pets.
-They’re also known to be one of the friendliest macaw species, even when they’re in the breeding phase.
+Even though great green macaws are large, they make affectionate pets.
+They’re also among the friendliest macaw species, even during the breeding phase.

-Reaching average lengths of 30 to 36 inches, blue-and-gold macaws are another large macaw species.
-Their wingspan is significantly larger, measuring between 41 to 45 inches.
+Blue-and-gold macaws are another large macaw species that reach average lengths of 30 to 36 inches.
+Their wingspan is significantly larger, measuring 41 to 45 inches.

 Similarly, they’re relatively heavy, weighing between 900 g to 1.2 kg.
 Females have slightly smaller measurements than males, making it possible to tell them apart.

-Not only are blue-and-gold macaws physically big, but they’re also larger than life in voice and attitude.
-They enjoy listening to the sound of their own voice and, as such, make lots of noise.
-However, they’re also popular pets because of their loving, sensitive nature.
+Not only are blue-and-gold macaws physically large, but they’re also larger than life in voice and attitude.
+They enjoy listening to themselves, so they make lots of noise.
+However, they’re also popular pets due to their loving, sensitive nature.

 When keeping one as a pet, they need the largest cage you can find.
 Otherwise, they become stressed and agitated due to the cramped conditions.

-They also need access to a large room that allows them to fly freely, stretching their wings and exercising their lungs to prevent physical and behavioral problems.
+They also need access to a large room that allows them to fly freely, stretching their wings and exercising their lungs and air sacs to prevent physical and behavioral problems.

-Hybrid macaws are parrots that have been bred from two different macaw species.
-The practice is controversial because some owners believe that it muddies the parent parrots’ pure bloodlines.
+Hybrid macaws have been bred from two different macaw species.
+The practice is controversial because some owners believe it muddies the parent parrots’ pure bloodlines.

-However, the argument for macaw hybridization is that it makes them less prone to harmful diseases than the species they’re bred from.
-It also creates a unique plumage coloration you don’t see with wild macaws.
+However, the argument for macaw hybridization is that it makes them less prone to diseases and creates a unique plumage color you don’t see in wild macaws.

-While hybrid macaws vary in size and weight, the largest cross-breeds measure between 33 and 35.5 inches, with an approximate wingspan of 40 inches.
+While hybrid macaws vary in size and weight, the largest cross-breeds measure 33 to 35.5 inches, with an approximate wingspan of 40 inches.
 Similarly, they can weigh between 900 to 910 grams.
-When two large macaws breed, their offspring are likely to be just as big.
-Hybrid macaw species include:

 - Maui Sunrise